Frequently asked questions

 What do we do?

 We are building a decentralized protocol called CIRCUM, that incentivizes owners of geospatial sensors to pool their data.
-The goal is to create a large-scale, near-real-time data source for 3D maps.
+The goal is to create a large-scale, near-real-time data source for geospatial data, starting with 3D.

 The collected data consists of point clouds, obtained using LiDAR sensors or photogrammetric processing.
 This data can be reconstructed and rendered in any 3D engine.
 The resulting 3D map has various applications, including urban planification and smart city, construction, telecoms, autonomous mobility, simulation, gaming and other consumer use cases.